 Andy Skelton provided an interesting comment on my post Sand; I started to comment in reply but the text got so long that I've turned it into a standalone post.

 Andy works for a software company, so I'll use one of my favorite analogies: scalability.
 It's extremely difficult to scale up human society.
-If you consider that human beings spent hundreds of thousands of years living in small bands of 25 to 50 people (infrequently gathering into larger groups for purposes of trade, exogamy, etc.), it's no wonder that we haven't figured how to live in larger societies of thousands or millions of people.
+If you consider that human beings spent hundreds of thousands of years living in small bands of 25 to 50 people (infrequently gathering into groups of perhaps 150-200 people for purposes of trade, exogamy, etc.), it's no wonder that we haven't figured how to live in larger societies of thousands or millions of people.
 The 13 American colonies had a combined population of a little under 3 million, in which mostly direct democracy was perhaps barely workable.

 A related scalability inhibitor is the inability of human beings to keep many more than five things in mind at any one time.
 This factors into power theory in geopolitics: when there are up to five significant powers involved in a negotiation, it is possible to balance all the interests.
 The American Constitution is an example of this, since it was essentially worked out between Virginia, Pennsylvania, Massachusetts, and perhaps New York -- the other states were merely along for the ride.
 But once you have more than five major powers, it is extremely difficult to keep everyone's interests in mind, so all power tends to migrate to the center (can you say "District of Columbia"?).